robvoe/ez-disk-cache/README.md

 from dataclasses import dataclass from typing import Dict, Any

-from disk_cache import DiskCacheConfig, disk_cache
+from ez_disk_cache import DiskCacheConfig, disk_cache

 class CustomSubType:
     def __init__(self, a, b):